brianSalk/letter-boxed-solver/README.md

 * Use the Selenium web driver to open the Letter Boxed page
 * Figure out which letters there are and what sides they are on
 * Read through all dictionary words that can be created on the Letter Boxed board
-* Create chains of these words
+* Create chains of these words, where the previous word ends with the same letter that the next word starts with.
 * Attempt all chains that contian every letter until the board is solved.

 ## Use the Selenium web driver to open the Letter Boxed page